SegQuant: A Semantics-Aware and Generalizable Quantization Framework for Diffusion Models: SegQuant Framework

-We observe that linear layers in DiT-based diffusion models exhibit different degrees of sensitivity to quantization, depending on whether they are time-related or latent-related.
+We posit a general principle: linear layers within complex neural architectures often operate on heterogeneous inputs, where different segments of the input vector encode semantically distinct information.
+Applying a uniform quantization strategy across such concatenated segments is inherently suboptimal, as these segments may possess unique data distributions and varying sensitivities to quantization noise.

+This challenge is clearly manifested in DiT-based diffusion models, which serve as a strong motivating example.
 As shown in Figure~\ref{fig:dit_structure}, the diffusion model consists of time-related and latent-related submodules with distinct roles.
-When we apply uniform INTW8A8 quantization across all layers, we find that time-related layers suffer significantly higher error, as shown in Figure~\ref{fig:quant_metrics}.
+Our analysis reveals that these components exhibit different degrees of sensitivity to quantization.
+Specifically, when we apply uniform INTW8A8 quantization across all layers, we find that time-related layers suffer significantly higher error (Figure~\ref{fig:quant_metrics}).

-These findings on linear layers’ heterogeneous quantization sensitivity inspired practical optimizations.
-Collaborating with industry, we applied FP8 quantization to DiT-ControlNet models—where latent layers dominate computation—achieving a 1.48× speedup with negligible quality loss ($\mathrm{PSNR} > 40$, $\mathrm{SSIM} > 0.98$), demonstrating the benefits of architecture-aware quantization.

-We analyzed the quantization sensitivity of linear layers within the \texttt{TimeEmbedding} module.
-As shown in Figure~\ref{fig:timeembedding}, the weights of linear transformations within the \texttt{TimeEmbedding} module exhibit distinct semantic partterns, which suggest that different subspaces encode semantically unique aspects of the time signal.
-This heterogeneity implies that operations such as \texttt{Chunk} and \texttt{Split} can implicitly split inputs into multiple semantic branches, each requiring tailored quantization treatment.
-Uniform quantization fails to account for these internal structures, leading to increased error.
-To address this issue, we propose \textit{SegLinear} (Segmented quantization for linear layers), a structure-aware quantization strategy applicable across diverse architectures.
+We traced this high sensitivity to the internal structure of key components, such as the \texttt{TimeEmbedding} module.
+As shown in Figure~\ref{fig:timeembedding}, the weights of linear transformations within this module exhibit distinct semantic patterns.
+This heterogeneity implies that preceding operations, such as \texttt{Chunk} and \texttt{Split}, implicitly partition the input into multiple semantic branches, each requiring tailored quantization treatment.
+Uniform quantization fails to account for this internal structure, leading to a significant increase in error.

+To address this general problem, such as that found in the DiT time embedding, we propose \textit{SegLinear} (Segmented quantization for linear layers).
+It is a structure-aware quantization strategy designed to handle this semantic heterogeneity and is applicable across diverse architectures.